Form¶

 - Active

-Forms will not be displayed on your website if the channel is not active.
+By default, the form channel is inactive.
+Use the switch to activate this channel.
+The form will not be displayed on your website if the channel is not active.
 This does not affect the form preview on the channels setting page.

 - Group selection for ticket creation